 - access to the PALS online professional development site, as part of the Premier package, and

-- the option to purchase webinars and on-site trainings on select topics.
+- the option to purchase webinars on select topics.

 For more detailed information, explore the “Implementation” and “PALS Online System” menu links above.